lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

 ## 1. Whole genome phylogenetic analysis

 In this section we will be generating phylogenetic trees from whole-genome polymorphisms.
 The dataset consists of 51 M. tuberculosis isolates, which underwent DNA sequencing using Illumina (Genome Analyser II, 76-bp paired-end) technology.
 Samples were isolated from 41 treatment-experienced TB patients attending a clinic in Kampala, Uganda, including longitudinal samples from five patients and cases of multi drug-resistant TB (MDR-TB).
 Raw reads were mapped to the H37Rv reference genome using BWA software and subsequently 6857 SNPs inferred employing SAMTOOLS and BCF/VCFTOOLS.
-By concatenating the SNP locations for the 51 samples, a PHYLIP formatted dataset (uganda_gen.phy) has been prepared to read into most phylogenetics software.
+By concatenating the SNP locations for the 51 samples, a FASTA formatted dataset (uganda_gen.fasta) has been prepared to read into most phylogenetics software.
 Here we will be using seaview (Gouy, Guindon, & Gascuel, 2010), a graphical user interface for multiple sequence alignment and molecular phylogeny.

 Open up a new seaview window (by typing `seaview` on the terminal).
-Select File -> Open Phylip and choose "**uganda_gen.fasta**"
+Select File -> Open and choose "**uganda_gen.fasta**"

 <figure markdown>
 ![seaview](img/img_1.jpg)
-    <figcaption>Figure 1 Phylip-formatted sequence alignment of 51 Mtb isolates</figcaption>
+    <figcaption>Figure 1 Fasta-formatted sequence alignment of 51 Mtb isolates</figcaption>
 </figure>